OpenNMT/CTranslate2/docs/quantization.md

 **Supported on:**

 * NVIDIA GPU with Compute Capability >= 7.0 or Compute Capability 6.1
+* Apple Silicon GPU with the MPS backend
 * x86-64 CPU with the Intel MKL or oneDNN backends
 * AArch64/ARM64 CPU with the Ruy backend